Guy's Blog

 Here is my somewhat edited write-up of the seminar, with topics bolded so I can find them easily:

-We began with some opening remarks, Neil introduced himself, and asked a couple of questions to get the feel of the class.
+We began with some opening remarks, Neil introduced himself, asked a couple of questions to get the feel of the class.
 Then we warmed up.
 The instruction was to do vigorous exercise for a few minutes to get the blood pumping.
 Wind sprints, burpees, and running were suggested.
 I did all of those, plus some monkey walks.

 Then Neil lead us through some basic joint rotations; shoulders (as front crawl, then reversed), hip rotations (forward-back, then side).
 He advised to avoid passive stretching before climbing (I agree 100%).